S-SUBHAA/intern-repo/README.md

 ### An ALB distributes incoming application traffic across multiple EC2 instances to enhance availability and fault tolerance.
 ![loadbalancer](https://github.com/user-attachments/assets/844560eb-6276-4e2b-b061-583cdf676d06)

 ### Subnets divide the VPC into smaller, manageable segments.
 Each subnet can be private or public, depending on its route table configuration.
-Route tables determine how traffic is directed within the VPC
-### and to the internet
+Route tables determine how traffic is directed within the VPc and to the internet
 ### Public subnets use route tables with entries directing traffic through an Internet Gateway.
  ![internetgateway](https://github.com/user-attachments/assets/f4486157-53ba-4d84-9b1d-6ff2c125abca)

  ### An Internet Gateway connects the VPC to the public internet, allowing resources in public subnets (like web servers) to communicate externally.
-Target Groups are associated with ALBs, defining the EC2
- ### instances or IP addresses that will receive traffic.
-They support health checks to ensure traffic is only sent to healthy instances.
+Target Groups are associated with ALBs, defining the EC2 instances or IP addresses that will receive traffic.
+They support health checks to ensure traffic is only sent to healthy instances ###
  ![targetgroup](https://github.com/user-attachments/assets/c5d641a6-9c51-4e37-a31d-89dc5bf7fab0)
- ### Target group.
+ ### Target group ###
  ### public ip - 13.233.236.154
  ![ec21-op](https://github.com/user-attachments/assets/c862f42a-9ec7-4b8d-b017-16ce72078fef)
  ### public ip-3.108.238.169